-After an early career in college ministry, Chick-fil-A management, and residence life at Wheaton College, Ethan joined the CVC in June of 2017.
+After a career in Chick-fil-A management and residence life at Wheaton College, Ethan joined the CVC in June of 2017.

 Ethan graduated with academic honors from Wheaton College Graduate School, receiving an M.A. in Christian Formation and Ministry with a concentration in Student Development.
 His B.A. from John Brown University focused on academic research and writing, history and theological studies.
 You can contact him at Ethan.Jones@wheaton.edu.

 Deborah joined the CVC in November of 2005.
 In her role as Employer Relations Manager, she works with employers and alumni to facilitate recruitment efforts on campus and cultivate relationships that lead to career opportunities for Wheaton students and alumni.
 Deborah brings to the team extensive corporate experience with DuPont that includes roles as Corporate Designer, B2B Marketing Director, Marketing Communications and Brand Manager.
 While working with students, she shares her wealth of experience and strong connections as they explore careers and prepare for the workplace.